All Episodes

 No.

-What in the world are they doing?
+The NAALCP, what in the world are they?

 What is anybody doing protesting?

-My point here is it defies logical explanation.
+My point here is, it defies logical explanation.

 My point is, these are not the people that are going to take over this country.